-Of or relating to habitat or household, mostly used as a prefix related to ecology.
+Eco is related to habitat or household, mostly used as a prefix related to ecology.
 Eco comes from the ancient Greek word “oikos” (house). e.g. eco-label, eco-friendly, eco-shopping.
 Within the textile industry, “eco” refers to fibers/fabrics that are sustainable or friendly to the environment

-A tape sewn along the front edge of a coat from top of the lapel to bottom of the facing.
+Edge Tape is a tape sewn along the front edge of a coat from top of the lapel to bottom of the facing.
 On less expensive coats, this tape starts at the bottom of the lapel (called the breakline).
 The tape is usually sewn with an edge-knife machine.

-A term used to describe fibers that are composed of synthetic linear macromolecules having in the chain at least 85% (by mass) of segmented polyurethane groups and which rapidly revert substantially to their original length after extension.
+Elastane is a term used to describe fibers that are composed of synthetic linear macromolecules having in the chain at least 85% (by mass) of segmented polyurethane groups and which rapidly revert substantially to their original length after extension.

-The ability of a fiber or fabric to return to its original length, shape, or size immediately after the removal of stress.
+Elasticity is the ability of a fiber or fabric to return to its original length, shape, or size immediately after the removal of stress.

-A calendering process in which fabrics are engraved with the use of heated rollers under pressure to produce a raised design on the fabric surface.
+Embossing is a calendering process in which fabrics are engraved with the use of heated rollers under pressure to produce a raised design on the fabric surface.

-An embellishment of a fabric or garment in which colored threads are sewn on to the fabric to create a design.
+Embroidery is an embellishment of a fabric or garment in which colored threads are sewn on to the fabric to create a design.
 Embroidery may be done either by hand or machine.

-A process in which the fibers of a fabric are coated with a filmy substance to create certain high performance qualities, such as breathability.
+Encapsulation is a process in which the fibers of a fabric are coated with a filmy substance to create certain high performance qualities, such as breathability.

 End-on-End, also known as fil-à-fil, is a type of closely woven, plain weave cloth created by the alternation of light and dark warp and weft threads, resulting in a heathered effect.
 It is most commonly woven from cotton or linen fibers.
 End-on-end is almost identical to cambric (also known as chambray), lacking only the calendering which gives cambric fabric its…